QuantiModo/quantimodo-sdk-javascript/docs/AuthenticationApi.md

 var apiInstance = new Quantimodo.AuthenticationApi();

-var clientSecret = "clientSecret_example"; // String | This is the secret for your obtained clientId.
-We use this to ensure that only your application uses the clientId.
-Obtain this by creating a free application at [https://app.quantimo.do/api/v2/apps](https://app.quantimo.do/api/v2/apps).

 var responseType = "responseType_example"; // String | If the value is code, launches a Basic flow, requiring a POST to the token endpoint to obtain the tokens.
 If the value is token id_token or id_token token, launches an Implicit flow, requiring the use of Javascript at the redirect URI to retrieve tokens from the URI #fragment.

 var scope = "scope_example"; // String | Scopes include basic, readmeasurements, and writemeasurements.
 The `basic` scope allows you to read user info (displayName, email, etc).
 The `readmeasurements` scope allows one to read a user's data.
 The `writemeasurements` scope allows you to write user data.
 Separate multiple scopes by a space.

 var opts = {
   'clientId': "clientId_example", // String | Example: oauth_test_client
+  'clientSecret': "clientSecret_example", // String | This is the secret for your obtained clientId.
+We use this to ensure that only your application uses the clientId.
+Obtain this by creating a free application at [https://app.quantimo.do/api/v2/apps](https://app.quantimo.do/api/v2/apps).
   'redirectUri': "redirectUri_example", // String | The redirect URI is the URL within your client application that will receive the OAuth2 credentials.
   'state': "state_example" // String | An opaque string that is round-tripped in the protocol; that is to say, it is returned as a URI parameter in the Basic flow, and in the URI
 };